 Well, so-called binge drinking is a problem on campuses.
 The press is full of alarming reports about how serious and common alcohol abuse is among young people.
 Isn’t it important to spread the word and warn students of what to expect at college?
 That way, they can avoid abusing alcohol when they get there.

 It’s true alcohol abuse is a very serious problem.
-But we need to be careful about how we present and discuss these problems so that we don’t actually contribute to increasing them.
+But we need to be careful about how we present and discuss these problems.
+If we’re not careful, we may actually increase them.

 Consider “binge drinking” as an example.
 Reports might indicate that 25% of the students on a campus are frequent “binge” drinkers.
-Yet simply announcing this finding to a student body also contributes to an overall belief that alcohol abuse and student life go hand in hand.
+Yet simply announcing this finding also contributes to a belief that alcohol abuse and student life go hand in hand.
 It indirectly helps reinforce the false notion that most students view frequent intoxication as acceptable.

 We could report, on the other hand, that 75% of the student body does NOT engage in frequent “binge” drinking.
 This would reinforce the attitudes and behaviors of those who do not engage in such behaviors.
 In essence, it would help empower them to avoid such behaviors.